Sooke Potholes Regional Park – Spring Salmon Place Campground

 The Potholes, found along the Sooke River, are unique geological formations of deep, polished rock pools and carved canyons.
 These clear green pools are popular swimming areas linked by waterfalls and gorges, and surrounded by the forests of the Sooke Hills.

-The campground opens on May 9, 2025 and is filled on a first-come, first-served basis.
+The campground is open for the 2025 season and is filled on a first-come, first-served basis.
 No reservations are accepted.
+The last full day for camping this season is September 14, 2025.

 Fees (CASH ONLY, no debit or credit on-site)